Download the Curbside Collection App

 The label might say "flushable" but disposable wipes are clogging our sewer lines and damaging pumps and other equipment.
 Not only are these problems expensive to fix but they can also cause raw sewage overflows into homes, businesses and local waterways.

-The first photo above shows the amount of disposable wipes collected at the Joint Utilities Board Sewage Treatment Lagoons over a 16 hour period!
-The second photo above shows the extensive damage to the machinery at the treatment facility caused by the accumulation of these wipes.
+The photo above on the left shows the amount of disposable wipes collected at the Joint Utilities Board Sewage Treatment Lagoons over a 16 hour period!
+The photo on the right shows the extensive damage to the machinery at the treatment facility caused by the accumulation of these wipes.

 Don't Flush Trouble - These Items Should Not Go Down the Drain!